 As my daughter just turned two, she’s a big gal, so we received a large fitted from Geffen Baby.
 This particular size fits little ones from 21-30+ pounds, but they have sizes ranging from x-small to medium as well (and they’re all wonderfully color-coded by the stitching, so never fear mixing one size with another).

 I’ve really enjoyed using this Geffen Baby fitted in my rotation.
 It’s simple, easy to care for, and I can get my daughter into some outfits that would otherwise be impossible.
-You can find these fitteds, as well as a ton of other awesome options, over at Geffen Baby’s site as well as on Amazon.
+You can find these fitteds, as well as a ton of other awesome options, at Nicki’s Diapers as well as on Amazon.